-To set a new viewing direction:
+To set a new viewing direction: View > 3D Views> Viewpoint Presets Command line > DDVPOINT

 - -Choose View > 3D Views > Viewpoint Presets - -Set viewing angles at absolute to WCS and relative to UCS by moving the position of the needle according to your preference.
 Then click OK button.